Create Your First Neurographic Art Step-by-Step for Beginners

 First Neurographic Art Drawing

 Your first neurographic drawing doesn’t need to be perfect—it just needs to be yours.
 I made my first drawing while away from home and all my art supplies.
-Simply drawer 3 lines on the paper and see where it take you!
+Just drawer a few lines on a piece of paper and see where it take you!

-It was the ugliest piece of art this artist ever made because all I had access to where I was were a few of my least favorite color markers and no idea what I was doing.
+It was the ugliest piece of art this artist ever made because all I had access to were a few of my least favorite color markers and no idea what I was doing.

 You know what I did afterwards?
 Baked some white chocolate chip and cranberry brownies that were so incredibly awesome I wanted to eat the whole pan!